 He wouldn’t think much of it, that’s for sure.
 I would like to think though, that even though I would feel it a duty to point out all the problems and what is wrong with the world, I would still be looking and grasping for whatever hope may exist.
 Sort of how I feel right now.

 Anything else you’d like to share with Team Roland Cloud?

 I just want to say thank you for being my favorite instrument company for the past nearly 40 years, never failing on the innovation, inspiration and price tip, and thank you for bringing the Cloud to us!

 Follow Cozmo D and Jam-On Productions where the music takes them.

 BY: TEAM ROLAND CLOUD

 All photos appear courtesy of the artist.

 Take your own creative process to the next level by joining Team Roland Cloud.
-Start your free 30-Day FREE trial today!
+Start your 30-Day FREE trial today!